-Yes.
-Of course you can!
+Yes of course you can!

 However, like all software projects there is a broad mix of great ways and terrible ways to do it.
-Most businesses using tools such as ServiceNow, Salesforce and Jira together are doing so to improve the lifecycle of service improvements and to create better customer experiences.
+Most business using tools such as ServiceNow, Salesforce and Jira together are doing so to improve the lifecycle of service improvements and to create better customer experiences.
 Disjointed, disconnected and stop-start ways of working slow the business down and throttle success.

 Then, as the way we use technology grows and matures, the connectivity and integration across all the tools we use improves too.
-In this article, I want to discuss and show you some really important lessons I have learned from decades of experience in integrating tools like these.
+In this article, I want to discuss and show you some really important lessons I have learned from decades of experience in integration tools like these.

 What are the business benefits of doing this?

 Most businesses want to create greater customer experience and reduce friction between the teams that deliver those experiences.
 These are very valuable goals and are the key to using IT to develop competitive advantages in your marketplace.
 But integrating these tools can also solve really important problems in the business too.
 Many of the IT leaders I meet all too often have little visibility of the impact caused by not having appropriate integrations in place.
 High performing application integrations across key business systems such as ServiceNow and Salesforce can remove hours of manual work a week and completely prevent certain outages.